RG9n/RG9n.github.io/write-ups/steelmountain.md

 PS >
 ```

-4. **Take close attention to the CanRestart option that is set to true.
+**1) Take close attention to the CanRestart option that is set to true.
 What is the name of the name of the service which shows up as an unquoted service path vulnerability?**

 Now that we have successfully launched powershell, lets run our PowerUp and Invoke-AllChecks to look for the **CanRestart** option being **true** along with the service having **unquoted service paths**.